-Functioning as an entirely employee-owned and independent registered investment advisor (RIA), Bahl & Gaynor Investment Counsel is a fee-only financial advisor firm that currently has $11.65 billion in assets under management (AUM).
-The Cincinnati-based firm has 21 financial advisors on staff.
+Functioning as an entirely employee-owned and independent registered investment advisor (RIA), Bahl & Gaynor Investment Counsel is a fee-only financial advisor firm.
+The Cincinnati-based firm has a large team of financial advisors on staff.
 Although it works with a few different client types, Bahl & Gaynor mostly serves high-net-worth individuals.
 It generally requires a $750,000 account minimum.

 Bahl & Gaynor Investment Counsel Background

 Bahl & Gaynor Investment Counsel’s co-chairmen and presidents William Bahl and Vere Gaynor opened the firm in 1990.
-The duo has spent an average of 46 years in the financial services industry.
-Although Bahl and Gaynor remain the firm’s principal shareholders, an additional 17 principals at the firm now also own shares, making this a largely employee-owned business.
+The duo has spent an average of nearly 50 years in the financial services industry.
+Although Bahl and Gaynor remain the firm’s principal shareholders, several other principals at the firm now also own shares, making this a largely employee-owned business.

-Despite its relatively small team of 21 financial advisors, Bahl & Gaynor boasts 12 chartered financial analysts (CFA), eight chartered investment counselors (CIC), three certified financial planners (CFP), one chartered wealth manager (CWM) and one certified public accountant (CPA).
+Bahl & Gaynor boasts such advisory certifications as chartered financial analyst (CFA), chartered investment counselor (CIC), certified financial planner (CFP) and certified public accountant (CPA).